jovangolic/erp-v1/README.md

 - **dto/ --> Data Transfer Objects
 - **security/ --> JWT handling and auth config
 - **mapper/ --> Custom mappers for DTO conversion
+- **config/ --> Which is for system confuguration
+- **util/ --> Which contatins apiMessages, CredentialGenerator,JsonUtil and more

 ---